RicardoMarcal/bintodec/README.md

 # Bin to Dec
-Simple binary to dec converter, pretty useless.
+Simple binary to decimal converter, pretty useless.